What is a Load Calculation?

 Load Calculation Tools

-The North American standard for proper sizing is set by the (ACCA).
+The North American standard for proper sizing is set by the Air Conditioning Contractors of America (ACCA).
 Here are a few of the many free or for purchase load calculation tools.
 (Not all are certified by ACCA).

 The list of tools does not reflect an endorsement or assurance of quality by NEEP.